rails/rails/guides/source/form_helpers.md

 ### Working with Namespaces

 If you have namespaced routes, `form_with` has a shorthand for that.
-For example, if your application has an `admin` namespace then
+For example, if your application has an `admin` namespace:

 ```ruby
 form_with model: [:admin, @article]
 ```

-will create a form that submits to the `Admin::ArticlesController` inside the admin namespace,  therefore submitting to `admin_article_path(@article)` in the case of an update.
+The above will create a form that submits to the `Admin::ArticlesController` inside the admin namespace,  therefore submitting to `admin_article_path(@article)` in the case of an update.

 If you have several levels of namespacing then the syntax is similar: